pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 10

-Insert the fan leads and align Red with positive and Black with negitive
+Insert the fan leads and align Red with positive and Black with negative

 <img src="HAT_install_fan_to_top.jpg" width="400" />